A Gauge Field Theory for Continuous Spin Tachyons: Cubic Vertices

 where the explicit form of the ${\cal O}(g)$ terms are not needed.

-Now we have to find a solution for the currents in (\ref{s9}) using the field equations (\ref{s5}) and (\ref{s7}).
-We will proceed by proposing an ansatz for $J_1$ and use (\ref{s9}) to determine $J_0$.
+The next step is to find a solution for the currents in (\ref{w2}) using the field equations (\ref{s5}) and (\ref{s7}).
+We will proceed by proposing an ansatz for $J_1$ and use (\ref{w2}) to determine $J_0$.
 The solution will also relate $\rho$ to the parameters in $J_0$ and $J_1$.

 The currents $J_0$ and $J_1$ must depend on the scalar fields and its derivatives.
-Lorentz invariance thus requires that we use the operators $\Box_x$ and $\eta\cdot\partial_x$ in the currents.
-Since $\Box_x$ acting on the scalar field is proportional to the field itself the derivatives must act on different fields so that the simplest situation is that in which $J_1$ depends only on $\eta\cdot\partial_x$.
-Notice also that in (\ref{s9}) we have derivatives of $J_0$ and $J_1$ and to have a chance that they cancel out we should use exponentials of $\eta\cdot\partial_x$ wherever it is possible.
-Taking all this into account the simplest ansatz for $J_1$ is then
+Lorentz invariance thus requires that we use the operators $\Box_x$ and $\eta\cdot\partial_x+im\xi$ which are present in (\ref{w2}).
+Since $\Box_x$ acting on the scalar field is proportional to the field itself the derivatives must act on different fields so that the simplest situation is that in which $J_0$ depends only on $\eta\cdot\partial_x+im\xi$.
+Notice also that in (\ref{w2}) we have derivatives of $J_0$ and $J_1$ and to have a chance that they cancel out we should use exponentials of $\eta\cdot\partial_x+im\xi$ wherever it is possible.
+Taking all this into account the simplest ansatz for $J_0$ is then

-where the operators $f_{\lambda_i}^{n_i}, \, i=1,2$, which depend only on $\eta\cdot\partial_x-m\xi$, are defined as
+where the operators $f_{\lambda_i}^{n_i}, \, i=1,2$, which depend only on $\eta\cdot\partial_x+im\xi$, are defined as

 Here $m$ is the continuous spin tachyon mass, $n_0, n_1$ and $n_2$ are non negative integers, $\lambda_1$ and $\lambda_2$ are two free real and dimensionful parameters and the operator $f_{\lambda_i}^{n_i}$ acts only on the first field in front of it.
 We require $n_0, n_1$ and $n_2$ to be non negative integers in order to be able to perform integration by parts in the cubic action.
-We then find that $J_0$ is
+Using the ansatz (\ref{u1}) in (\ref{w2}) we find that $J_1$ is

 and